Hepatology

 Lymphoma

-Many ascitic fluid tests are currently available, yet the optimal testing strategy has not been well established.
-Generally, if uncomplicated cirrhotic ascites is suspected, only an albumin concentration and a cell count with differential are determined ( Table 4 ).
-Less than 10 mL of fluid placed in a purple-topped tube—containing an anticoagulant—is required to perform these basic tests.
+Many ascites fluid tests are currently available, yet the optimal testing strategy has not been well established.
+Generally, if uncomplicated cirrhotic ascites is suspected, only a total protein and albumin concentration and a cell count with differential are determined (Box 2).
+Less than 10mL of fluid is required to perform these basic tests.
 The albumin concentration is used to confirm the presence of portal hypertension by calculating the serum-to-ascites albumin gradient, or SAAG.
 The SAAG is determined by subtracting the ascites albumin value from a serum albumin value obtained on the same day:

 Amylase